maskedcoder/CartoonJS/README.markdown

 ##### AnimationScene.compile() -> null

-Prepares the AnimationScene by compiling `this.timeline` into a series of SubAnimations which have low-level control over the actual animating.
-These SubAnimations are stored in `this.subAnimations`.
+Prepares the AnimationScene by compiling `this._timeline` into a series of SubAnimations which have low-level control over the actual animating.
+These SubAnimations are stored in `this._subAnimations`.
+There is no real need to use this function.
+The CartoonAnimation will automatically compile all the AnimationScenes before playing.

 ### Controls